Mamba413/cope/README.md

-# Off-Policy Interval Estimation with Confounded Markov Decision Process
+# Off-Policy Interval Estimation with Confounded Markov Decision Process (COPE)

-This repository contains the implementation for the paper "Off-Policy Interval Estimation with Confounded Markov Decision Process" in Python.
+This repository contains the implementation for the paper "Off-Policy Interval Estimation with Confounded Markov Decision Process" (JASA, 2022+) in Python.

 ## Requirements
 Change your working directory to this main folder, run `conda env create --file COPE.yml` to create the Conda environment,